Updated: Jul 25

 >>> Five: Domain Name / Website / Social Media [coming soon]

 So you've got a few customers, and they're willing to give you money for your product or service.
 Great!
 Now what?
 How do you actually accept that payment?
 You could hope they have cash, but who really carries cash anymore?
 Accepting credit cards and mobile payments is a necessity to not lose sales.
-But when you research them, every solution seems the same.
+But every solution seems the same.
 All you really need is to take the money from this customer standing in front of you.

 How do you wade through all the apps and find the one you need?